Italian Studies

 Italian Studies Minor

-A minor in Italian Studies consists of completing 7 courses that focus on Italy with a European context from two different departments.
+A minor in Italian Studies consists of completing 7 courses (28 units) that focus on Italy with a European context from two different departments.
 At least 5 of the courses must be upper division.
-Two of these courses can be replaced with Italian language courses.

 Resources: